 Just outside Oxford you’ll find Blenheim Palace, birthplace of Sir Winston Churchill.
 Blenheim sits in over 2,000 acres of glorious parkland, and inside you’ll find rooms preserved with their original furniture and some of the finest antiques in Europe.
 Take an S3 bus from Gloucester Green bus station right up to the gates – the journey takes 25 minutes.

 Oxford: getting around

-To make sure your coach journey to Oxford with megabus is easy and comfortable, we’ve thought of all the finer details – like free WiFi and plug sockets onboard.
+To make sure your coach journey to Oxford with megabus is easy and comfortable, we’ve thought of all the finer details – like free WiFi* and charging points*.
 And once you arrive in Oxford, getting around couldn’t be easier.

 Your bus to Oxford will arrive into Gloucester Green, the city’s main coach station.
 It’s just off George Street.
 From there, you can easily walk to the city’s shops, main attractions, bars and restaurants.

 Oxford is a very flat city, so another great way to see the sights is by bike.
-You can hire one from Bainton Bikes, at Walton Street Cycles on Walton Street, from £10 a day.
+You can hire one from Bainton Bikes, at Walton Street Cycles on Walton Street.
 Pick up a map from the Oxford Visitor Information Centre on Broad Street or just use your phone’s GPS to plot your route.